heynikhil/heynikhil/README.md

 ---

-⚡ *If it involves AI, real-time systems, or shipping solid products — I’m probably interested.*
+⚡ *If it involves AI, real-time systems, or a good adventure — count me in.*